szq0816/DRCPL/README.md

 # DRCPL
 Deep Residual Coupled Prompt Learning for Zero-Shot Sketch-Based Image Retrieval
 ## ========= Code =========
-The code will be released soon.
+The code and pre-trained models will be released soon.